 Leave No Trace

-- Fulfilling your three volunteer shifts in camp during the official Burning Man event.
+- Completing at least three volunteer shifts in camp during the official Burning Man event that total at least 12 hours.

 - Personally packing out of Burning Man what you personally pack into Burning Man.

-- Actively helping with camp strike until 6pm on Monday, September 3, 2018 (unless you are on the Camp Strike/MOOP team, which stays longer).
+- Actively helping with camp strike and clean-up until 6pm on the Monday following the Temple Burn (unless you are on the Camp Strike/MOOP team, which stays even longer).

 (Entheos is a big camp, and it takes the collaborative effort of ALL of its camp members to run well.
 If you don’t do your part, other campers have to carry your weight.
-This takes additional time away from their enjoyment of Burning Man to do what you promised to do, and that is not fun for anyone.
-We do not do partial refunds of LNT deposits.)
+This takes additional time away from their enjoyment of Burning Man to do what you promised to do, and that is not fun for anyone.)

 Question: What if our work/travel needs require us to leave Burning Man before the camp is working on strike and moop?